 DAOS Architecture

 DAOS is a major file system in Aurora with 230 PB delivering upto >30 TB/s with 1024 DAOS server storage Nodes.
-DAOS is an open-source software-defined object store designed for massively distributed Non Volatile Memory (NVM) and NVMe SSD.
+DAOS is an open-source software-defined object store designed for massively distributed Non-Volatile Memory (NVM) and NVMe SSD.
 DAOS presents a unified storage model with a native Key-array Value storage interface supporitng POSIX, MPIO, DFS and HDF5.
 Users can use DAOS for their I/O and checkpointing on Aurora.
 DAOS is fully integrated with the wider Aurora compute fabric as can be seen in the overall storage architecture below.

 DAOS Overview